01-edu/public/subjects/introduction/README.md

 Once created, clone that repository on your desktop.

+To do so, open a terminal, you are going to type commands.

 First, tell Git to remember your password (like a web browser would):

 ```